JialuJialu/Social-Dynamic-Lab/README.md

 # Wiki

 **IMPORTANT**: before you make any changes, read this entire file.
 Refer to the [markdown formatting guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) liberally.
+Also read our [git tutorial](https://github.com/socdyn/wiki/blob/master/git.md) for an overview of best practices.

 ## Purpose